NHERI-SimCenter/SimCenterBootcamp2023/sphynx/source/assignment_C4.rst

 Problem 2: Compute the Norm of a vector using **MPI**
 -----------------------------------------------------

-Given what you just did with **pi** can you now write a program to compute the norm of  avector.
+Given what you just did with **pi** can you now write a program to compute the norm of a vector.
 In the **ex2** directory I have placed a file **scatterArray.c**.
 This file will use MPI_Scatter to send components of the vector to the different processes in the running parallel application.

 .. literalinclude:: ./assignments/c4/scatterArray.c